- Financial Stability of Cloud Providers

 This video – “Cloud Hosting Companies Are Dropping Like Flies” — discusses that many cloud hosting companies are shutting down.
 That makes sense.
-There has been a huge amount of money injected into the cloud hosting industry, which means there have been many startups.
-When it comes down it, a startup is a test business.
-They haven’t proven themselves capable of maintaining solvency.
-While you may want to run technological test projects yourself, you never want to serve as a guinea pig in an infrastructure experiment since that puts your online presence at risk, especially if you’re hosting mission-critical information, such as that which may require HIPAA cloud hosting.
+There has been a tremendous amount of money injected into the cloud hosting industry, which means there have been many startups.
+When it comes down to it, a startup is a test business, and they haven’t proven themselves capable of maintaining solvency.
+While you may want to run technological test projects yourself, you never want to serve as a guinea pig in an infrastructure experiment that might put your online presence at risk, especially if you’re hosting mission-critical information, such as that which may require HIPAA cloud hosting.

 Stats on Private Company Growth